JIaLeChye/Auto-Reminder-system-on-Expiry-Date/README.md

 ------------DESCRIPTION------------   <br>
 //////////////////////////////////// <br>

-- This project is a Auto Reminder System on the Expiry date.
+- This project is an Auto Reminder System on the Expiry date.
 - This project is based on ESP32 and Homeassistant OS
-- This source code in this project might be in C languager (using Arduino IDE) or ymal( Homeassistant OS)
+- This source code in this project might be in C language (using Arduino IDE) or ymal(Homeassistant OS)